uvinw/minimal-mistakes/_posts/2017-04-19-behind the scenes javascript functions.md

 Here's what happens behind the scenes now.

-Util, the function constructor object is accessed from the current scope and a new key-value pair is added to the object.
+*Util*, the function constructor object is accessed from the current scope and a new key-value pair is added to the object.
 The key being *printer2* and the value being a new function constructor.
-The scope where this new object is added is inside the existing Util constructor.
+The scope where this new object is added is inside the existing *Util* constructor.
 Why?
-Because we called `Util.`.
+Because we called `Util.`(dot).

 Print the window scope again using `console.dir(window)` and look for the *Util* key.
 This key will now contain both the function constructor for our *Util* function (this is not visible in the console as this is an object constructor, but know that it's there), as well as a another key called *printer2* which holds a new function constructor for the *printer2* function.